JellyRollJunior/chiikawa-i-spy/README.md

 ### Backend TODOS

 -   create winner route!
+    -   create route
+    -   client pass the token to winner route
+    -   confirm win on token data
+        -   no targets left in targetsNotFound
+        -   confirm all targets found match targets need to be found on DB
+    -   create winner object in DB!!!!
 -   404 response error

 ### Reminder!